Zone Look-up Map

 Uses may be allowed:

-Be sure to check the Use-specific Standard column and read the details in the referenced Subsection for additional allowances, restrictions, prohibitions, or standards associated with that use in your zone.
+Be sure to check the Use-specific Standards column and read the details in the referenced Subsection for additional allowances, restrictions, prohibitions, or standards associated with that use in your zone.

-If you are familiar with Excel, you can also use spreadsheet, turn on data filters, select the arrow next to the zone you want, and unselect "blanks".
+If you are familiar with Excel, you can also use the spreadsheet - turn on data filters, select the arrow next to the zone you want, and unselect "blanks".
 The table will then show you only the allowable uses in that zone.
 Clear filters to go back to the full table.

 The Allowable Uses table in the Effective Draft of the IDO is the official version of this table.